Fundamentals of Electrostatic Discharge

 Part One—An Introduction to ESD

-© 2013, EOS/ESD Association, Inc., Rome, NY
+© 2020, EOS/ESD Association, Inc., Rome, NY

-Despite a great deal of effort during the past thirty years, ESD still affects production yields, manufacturing cost, product quality, product reliability, and profitability.
-The cost of damaged devices themselves ranges from only a few cents for a simple diode to thousands of dollars for complex integrated circuits.
-When associated costs of repair and rework, shipping, labor, and overhead are included, clearly the opportunities exist for significant improvements.
-Nearly all of the thousands of companies involved in electronics manufacturing today pay attention to the basic, industry accepted elements of static control.
-ESD Association industry standards are available today to guide manufacturers in establishing the fundamental static charge mitigation and control techniques (see Part Six – ESD
+Despite a great deal of effort during the past decades, ESD still affects production yields, manufacturing cost, product quality, product reliability, and profitability.
+The cost of damaged devices ranges from only a few cents for a simple diode to thousands of dollars for complex integrated circuits.
+When associated costs of repair and rework, shipping, labor, and overhead are included, the opportunities exist for significant improvements.
+Nearly all of the thousands of companies involved in electronics manufacturing today pay attention to the basic industry-accepted elements of static control.
+EOS/ESD Association, Inc. industry standards are available today to guide manufacturers in establishing the fundamental static charge mitigation and control techniques (see Part Six – ESD

-Definitions for Electrostatic Discharge Terminology are in the ESD ADV1.0 Glossary which is available as a complimentary download at www.ESDA.org.
+Definitions for ESD terminology can be found in ESD ADV1.0 - Glossary, which is available as a complimentary download at w ww.esda.org.
 Electrostatic charge is defined as "electric charge at rest".
 Static electricity is an imbalance of electrical charges within or on the surface of a material.
 This imbalance of electrons produces an electric field that can be measured and that can influence other objects.
 Electrostatic discharge (ESD) is defined as "the rapid, spontaneous transfer of electrostatic charge induced by a high electrostatic field.
-Note: Usually, the charge flows through a spark between two bodies at different electrostatic potentials as they approach one another".
+Note: Usually, the charge flows through a spark between two conductive bodies at different electrostatic potentials as they approach one another".

 Controlling electrostatic discharge begins with understanding how electrostatic charge occurs in the first place.
 Electrostatic charge is most commonly created by the contact and separation of two materials.
-The materials may be similar or dissimilar although dissimilar materials tend to liberate higher levels of static charge.
+The materials may be similar or dissimilar, although dissimilar materials tend to liberate higher levels of static charge.
 For example, a person walking across the floor generates static electricity as shoe soles contact and then separate from the floor surface.
-An electronic device sliding into or out of a bag, magazine or tube generates an electrostatic charge as the device's housing and metal leads make multiple contacts and separations with the surface of the container.
+An electronic device sliding into or out of a bag, magazine, or tube generates an electrostatic charge as the device's housing and metal leads make multiple contacts and separations with the surface of the container.
 While the magnitude of electrostatic charge may be different in these examples, static electricity is indeed formed in each case.

 Creating electrostatic charge by contact and separation of materials is known as triboelectric charging.
 It involves the transfer of electrons between materials.
-The atoms of a material with no static charge have an equal number of positive (+) protons in their nucleus and negative (-) electrons orbiting the nucleus.
+The atoms of a material with no static charge have an equal number of positive (+) protons in the nucleus and negative (-) electrons orbiting the nucleus.
 In Figure 1, Material "A" consists of atoms with equal numbers of protons and electrons.
 Material B also consists of atoms with equal (though perhaps different) numbers of protons and electrons.
 Both materials are electrically neutral.

 Static electricity is measured in coulombs.
-The charge “q” on an object is determined by the product of the capacitance of the object “C” and the voltage potential on the object (V):
+The charge (q) on an object is determined by the product of the capacitance of the object (C) and the voltage potential on the object (V):

 q = CV

-Commonly, however, we speak of the electrostatic potential on an object, which is expressed as voltage.
+However, commonly we speak of the electrostatic potential on an object, which is expressed as voltage.

 When two materials contact and separate, the polarity and magnitude of the charge are indicated by the materials' positions in a triboelectric series.
 The triboelectric series tables show how charges are generated on various materials.
 When two materials contact and separate, the one nearer the top of the series takes on a positive charge, the other a negative charge.
 Materials further apart on the table typically generate a higher charge than ones closer together.
 These tables, however, should only be used as a general guide because there are many variables involved that cannot be controlled well enough to ensure repeatability.
 A typical triboelectric series is shown in Table 2.

+Table 2.
 Typical Triboelectric Series

 Virtually all materials, including water and dirt particles in the air, can be triboelectrically charged.
-How much charge is generated, where that charge goes, and how quickly, are functions of the material's physical, chemical and electrical characteristics.
+How much charge is generated, where that charge goes, and how quickly, are functions of the material's physical, chemical, and electrical characteristics.

-A material that prevents or limits the flow of electrons across its surface or through its volume is called an insulator.
-Insulators have an extremely high electrical resistance, insulative materials are defined as "materials with a surface resistance or a volume resistance equal to or greater than 1 × 1011 ohms.”
+A material that prevents or limits the flow of electrons across its surface or through its volume, due to having an extremely high electrical resistance, is called an insulative material.
+ESD ADV1.0 defines insulative materials are defined as "materials with a surface resistance or a volume resistance equal to or greater than 1.0 × 1011 ohms".
 A considerable amount of charge can be generated on the surface of an insulator.
-Because an insulative material does not readily allow the flow of electrons, both positive and negative charges can reside on insulative surface at the same time, although at different locations.
+Since an insulative material does not readily allow the flow of electrons, both positive and negative charges can reside on an insulative surface at the same time, although at different locations.
 The excess electrons at the negatively charged spot might be sufficient to

-A conductive material, because it has low electrical resistance, allows electrons to flow easily across its surface or through its volume.
-Conductive materials have low electrical resistance, less than 1 × 104 ohms (surface resistance) and 1 × 104 ohm (volume resistance) per Glossary ESD ADV1.0.
-When a conductive material becomes charged, the charge (i.e., the deficiency or excess of electrons) will be uniformly distributed across the surface of the material.
+A material that allows electrons to flow easily across its surface or through its volume is called a conductive material.
+ESD ADV1.0 defines conductive materials as "a material that has a surface resistance of less than 1.0 × 104 ohms or volume resistance of less than 1.0 × 104 ohms".
+When a conductive material becomes charged, the charge (the deficiency or excess of electrons) will be uniformly distributed across the surface of the material.
 If the charged conductive material makes contact with another conductive material, the electrons will be shared between the materials quite easily.
-If the second conductor is attached to AC equipment ground or any other grounding point, the electrons will flow to ground and the excess charge on the conductor will be neutralized.
+If the second conductor is attached to AC equipment ground or any other grounding point, the electrons will flow to ground, and the excess charge on the conductor will be neutralized.

-As with the other two types of materials, charge can be generated triboelectrically on a static dissipative material.
+As with the other two types of materials, a charge can be generated triboelectrically on static dissipative material.
 However, like the conductive material, the static dissipative material will allow the transfer of charge to ground or other conductive objects.
 The transfer of charge from a static dissipative material will generally take longer than from a conductive material of equivalent size.
-Charge transfers from static dissipative materials are significantly faster than from insulators, and slower than from conductive material.
+Charge transfers from static dissipative materials are significantly faster than from insulators and slower than from conductive material.

 Discharge to the Device